-In response to the Complainant's issue in respect of the valuation methodology, the [24] Respondent conceded that the combined value of two hypothetical parcels of land is inappropriate, and recommended a revised assessment of \$28,661,048; founded on a "blended" base land rate of \$626,471 per acre, before application of the Respondent's standard size adjustment factors [R1].

-The Respondent argues that until the subject's roadway infrastructure is constructed and [25] the parcel is subdivided, the 4.28 acres designated for roadways are part of the current 59.5 acre parcel and should be assessed at industrial land rates.

-[26] The Respondent further argues that any development expenditures, including internal road dedications, municipal reserves, acreage assessment levies, construction of on and off site municipal services will be recaptured in the final sale prices of the subdivided parcels, and therefore should not be deducted from the market value conclusion derived from the industrial base land rate.

-[27] In respect of the criterion for "serviced" land, the Respondent submits that properties are assessed as though fully-serviced, if a connection to services is "available" to the parcel.

-[28] In response to the Complainant's six development land sales, the Respondent contends that the sales are dissimilar to the subject property in that one of the sales is of a DC land use designation, and four of the sales are of an S-FUD land use designation which are not comparable to the subject's 1-B and I-G land use designations.
+- [23] In response to the Complainant's issue in respect of the valuation methodology, the Respondent concedes that the combined value of two hypothetical parcels of land is inappropriate; however, the Respondent argues that the error of the methodology is more than offset by an unwarranted -25% "shape" adjustment applied in the assessment calculation. - [24] In support of the argument, the Respondent provided the Board with an alternate assessment calculation in the amount of \$39,925,678, founded on a "blended" base rate of \$616,137 per acre before the application of the Respondent's standard size adjustment factors, and excluding the original -25% adjustment to reflect the shape of the parcel [R1].
+The Respondent maintains that this calculation demonstrates that the current assessment of \$35,290,000 is reasonable, notwithstanding the inappropriate methodology employed. - [25] The Respondent argues that until the subject's roadway infrastructure is constructed and the parcel is subdivided, the 9.42 acres designated for roadways are part of the current 97.6 acre parcel and should be assessed at industrial land rates. - [26] The Respondent further argues that any development expenditures, including internal road dedications, municipal reserves, acreage assessment levies, construction of on and off site municipal services will be recaptured in the final sale prices of the subdivided parcels, and therefore should not be deducted from the market value conclusion derived from the industrial base land rate. - [27] In respect of the criterion for "serviced" land, the Respondent submits that properties are assessed as though fully-serviced if a connection to services is "available" to the parcel. - [28] In response to the Complainant's six development land sales, the Respondent contends that the sales are dissimilar to the subject property in that one of the sales is of a DC land use designation, and four of the sales are of an S-FUD land use designation which are not comparable to the subject's I-B and I-G land use designations.
 Further, although the remaining sale is of an I-G land use designation, it is located in the southeast quadrant of the municipality, and did not have comparable, available servicing at the time of the sale.

-[29] In respect to the 2008 sale of the subject, the Respondent argues that the sale price is no longer relevant due to the subject's land use designation changes as well as the physical changes to the lands.
-The Respondent argues that the conditional and tentative industrial land use designation results in a marked increase in the subject's market value in relation to the S-FUD land use designation at the time of the sale.

-[30] The Respondent also provided a RealNet draft document in respect of a February 28, 2012 sale of 513.775 acres for \$107,462,700, equating to a unit rate of \$209,163 per acre.
+- [29] In respect of the 2008 sale of the subject property, the Respondent argues that the sale price is no longer relevant due to the subject's land use designation changes as well as the physical changes to the lands.
+The Respondent argues that the conditional and tentative industrial land use designation results in a marked increase in the subject's market value in relation to the S-FUD land use designation at the time of the sale. - [30] The Respondent also provided a RealNet draft document in respect of a February 28, 2012 sale of 513.775 acres for \$107,462,700, equating to a unit rate of \$209,163 per acre.
 The Respondent contends that the M-1 and M-H2 (Multi Residential) land use designations are inferior to the subject property, and demonstrate that the Complainant's requested assessment unit rate is unreasonable.